top of page

 If you are in need of a new truck or piece of equipment for your business, it may be worth purchasing it before the year ends.
 Purchasing equipment for your business could allow you to reduce your tax liability because of the depreciation rules.

 The tax law allows your business to take an immediate first-year deduction on any asset purchased during the year.
-This is because any qualified property that was purchased and placed in service between September 27, 2017, and December 31, 2022, could have been depreciated by 100% of the cost of the property.
-If the tax law doesn’t change, then starting in 2023, the bonus depreciation goes down by an additional 20% each year.
-This means that in 2023 bonus depreciation will be 80%, 2024 will be 60%, 2025 will be 40%, 2026 will be 20%, and in 2027 there will be no bonus depreciation.
-The cost of the depreciated piece of property will be recognized as an expense and lower your taxable income.
+This is because any qualified property purchased and placed in service between January 1st, 2024 and December 31, 2024, can be depreciated by 60% of the cost of the property.
+If the tax law doesn’t change, starting in 2025, the bonus depreciation goes down by an additional 20% each year.
+This means that in 2025 bonus depreciation will be 40%, 2026 will be 20%, and in 2027 there will be no bonus depreciation.
+The cost of the depreciated piece of property up to 60%, will be recognized as an expense and lower your taxable income for 2024.

 But, before you go out and make a big purchase in order to take advantage of the new depreciation rules, there are a few things to consider.